logo

 She married cordwainer and yeoman, David Balch, on November 12, 1761 in Topsfield, Essex County, Massachusetts.
 His parents were John Balch and Rebecca Smith.
 He was born on January 04, 1740/41 in Topsfield.
 David was a soldier in the French and Indian War in 1758.

-David was in Captain Joseph Gould's Company who served in the American Revolution.
+David was in Captain Joseph Gould's Company in the American Revolution.

 They moved to Keene, New Hampshire in 1789.
-Esther died in Keene, New Hampshire.
+Esther died in Keene.

 After her death, David married Mary Clark on March 6, 1783.
 David died on July 31, 1801 in Keene.